 If your company has a marketing team that lacks expertise, you definitely need a part-time CMO to drive the narrative of strategic planning needed to drive profitable customer acquisitions and activations.

 Your current CMO is concerned with keeping his or her job and won’t seek to replace the existing marketing team members.
-Regardless of whether your company chooses to partner with a B2B marketing agency or hire a well-respected part-time CMO, either is going to help increase marketing ROI by optimizing your company's existing marketing programs, marketing technologies, sales enablement, and inbound marketing approach.
+Regardless of whether your company chooses to partner with a B2B marketing agency or hire a CMO, either is going to help increase marketing ROI by optimizing your company's existing marketing programs, marketing technologies, sales enablement, and inbound marketing approach.